-VOTED BEST TRIATHLON IN THE ROCKIES-

 Click here to view the entire CB3P race course (then click on map to zoom in & out).

-Ski Leg: Uphill = Warming House > Keystone > Upper Park > Yellow Brick Road > Paradise Bowl to the top of Paradise Lift > Silver Queen Road > Windy Gap.
-Transition from uphill mode to downhill mode at Windy Gap.
-Downhill = Jokerville > Upper Park > Keystone > Warming House Hill.
+Ski Leg for Solo Race & All Teams: Uphill = Warming House > Keystone > Upper Park > Yellow Brick Road > Paradise Bowl to the top of Paradise Lift > Silver Queen Road > Windy Gap.
+Transition from uphill mode to downhill mode at Windy Gap then ski back down.
 Click here to view ski course map.

 Bike Leg (approx 27 miles): Ride from Mountaineer Square at Crested Butte Mountain Resort to North Bridge put-in on the Gunnison River.
 Click here to view bike course map.

 Kayak Leg (approx 4.5 miles) – Paddle from the North Bank put-in on the Gunnison River to the Gunnison Whitewater Park.
 Click here to view the kayak course.
-Note: the Gunnison River will be running considerably higher this year than it did for the 2013 CB3P.
 Click here for current Gunnison River flows.

 *Cut off for the race will be 2pm at the North bridge put-in.
-This means if you must launch your paddle craft before 2pm to be allowed to finish the race.
+This means you must launch your paddle craft before 2pm.

-Ski Leg - The ski portion of the race is uphill/downhill, meaning parts of the course will require competitors to skin uphill and parts will require skiing downhill.
+Ski Leg – The ski portion of the race is uphill/downhill, meaning parts of the course will require competitors to skin uphill and parts will require skiing downhill.
 Runs are green and blue in difficulty.
 We recommend AT or tele gear, but split boards, and nordic gear are allowed.
+Snowshoes are not allowed.
 Helmets are required for the ski portion of the race.

 Bike Leg – The bike portion of the race is completely paved.
 A road bike will be the most efficient choice, but any human-powered bike will be allowed.
 Helmets are required during for bike portion of the race.